danielfm/archlinux-workstation/README.md

 - If you are provisioning a VM with Vagrant, try running `make vagrant` to reboot the VM and retry the provisioning.
-- If you are provisioning in your machine, try reboting and retrying.
+- If you are provisioning in your machine, try rebooting and retrying.

 #### Issues When Installing AUR Packages